janwilmake/blog/2018/handling-time-on-your-server-using-different-orms-in-node-sequelize-and-mysql2-beware.md

 date: 2018-02-04
 modified_at: 2018-02-04
 tags: [nodejs, sequelize, programming, devops, coding]
+description: A technical deep-dive into timezone handling issues when using Sequelize vs mysql2 in Node.js, exploring how different ORMs process timestamps differently and cause validation problems.
 ---

 # Handling time on your server, using different ORM's in node: Sequelize and mysql2.
 Beware!